-Absolved of my cravings for coffee and chocolate, I turned toward a nearby park that I’ve always loved for its spectacular views of the ocean and the North Shore mountains.
-It even comes complete with benches for weary souls.
+Absolved of my cravings for coffee and chocolate I turned toward a nearby park that I’ve always loved.
+It offers spectacular views of the ocean and the North Shore mountains, and even comes complete with benches for weary souls.

 I sat down, took a deep breath, and reminded myself that it’s all in the past.
 It’s all in the past, and with that, a crisp wind blew.
 The smell of lavender relaxed my muscles while little pink rose bushes danced back and forth, like an exercise in EMDR.

 I leaned against the back of the bench, looked over toward the area where I’d grown up, and I took stock.
 Is my behaviour in line with my moral compass?
 Am I staying true to my principles and my values?
 Can I be more kind, more generous, today?
 Can I learn to forgive?
 I need to learn to forgive.